-(a) Availability of Shares.
-During the terms of the Stock Awards, the Company shall keep available at all times the number of shares of Common Stock required to satisfy such Stock Awards.

-(b) Securities Law Compliance.
+- Availability of Shares.
+During the terms of the Stock Awards, the Company shall keep available at all (a) times the number of shares of Common Stock required to satisfy such Stock Awards.
+The foregoing shall not be interpreted to mean that the Committee may not grant Stock Awards subject to approval by the stockholders of the Company of additional shares of Common Stock for issuance under the Plan. - Securities Law Compliance.
 The Company shall seek to obtain from each regulatory commission or agency having jurisdiction over the Plan such authority as may be required to grant Stock Awards and to issue and sell shares of Common Stock upon exercise of the Stock Awards; provided, however, that this undertaking shall not require the Company to register under the Securities Act the Plan, any Stock Award or any Common Stock issued or issuable pursuant to any such Stock Award or to effect similar compliance under any applicable state laws.
-If, after reasonable efforts, the Company is unable to obtain from any such regulatory commission or agency (or state regulatory bodies) the authority that counsel for the Company deems necessary for the lawful issuance and sale of Common Stock under the Plan, the Company shall be relieved from any liability for failure to issue and sell Common Stock upon exercise of such Stock Awards unless and until such authority is obtained.

-(c) No Obligation to Notify.
-The Company shall have no duty or obligation to any holder of a Stock Award to advise such holder as to the time or manner of exercising such Stock Award.
+If, after reasonable efforts, the Company is unable to obtain from any such regulatory commission or agency (or state regulatory bodies) the authority that counsel for the Company deems necessary for the lawful issuance and sale of Common Stock under the Plan, the Company shall be relieved from any liability for failure to issue and sell Common Stock upon exercise of such Stock Awards unless and until such authority is obtained. - No Obligation to Notify.
+The Company shall have no duty or obligation to any holder of a Stock Award (c) to advise such holder as to the time or manner of exercising such Stock Award.
 Furthermore, the Company shall have no duty or obligation to warn or otherwise advise such holder of a pending termination or expiration of a Stock Award or a possible period in which the Stock Award may not be exercised.
 The Company has no duty or obligation to minimize the tax consequences of a Stock Award to the holder of such Stock Award.